Cubified/termgl/README.md

 ## Notes

 - `termgl` should work on any platform supported by GLFW including Linux, MacOS, and Windows.
-However, compilation on Linux and Windows (or any other platform) is untested.
+However, Windows is untested at this time.
 - Running `termgl` within a terminal multiplexer such as [`tmux`](https://github.com/tmux/tmux) is not recommended for performance reasons.
 For best performance, run `termgl` natively inside a GPU-accelerated terminal such as [kitty](https://sw.kovidgoyal.net/kitty) or [alacritty](https://github.com/alacritty/alacritty).
 - The GLSL version is system-dependent, but all shaders in `demo/` are confirmed to be working with GLSL 1.10 (i.e. `#version 110`).